By David-Chyddy Eleke

 I met him at the airport once, and he reminded me that we haven’t had our interview.
 I told him I had called severally and given up, but he promised to call any weekend he was in Anambra.

 One Saturday, he called and asked if I could come to Nnewi?
-When I arrived, he said our meeting can’t hold.
+When I arrived, he said our meeting can’t hold any longer because of an emergency.
 I made to leave, but he offered me food but I rejected.
 He asked his aide put me in a hotel close to his house so we can talk the next day, I also declined.
-He asked to give me money too, but I told him since we are meeting tomorrow, we can leave everything until then.
+He asked to give me money for fueltoo, but I told him since we are meeting tomorrow, we can leave everything until then.

 The next day at exactly the same time he gave me, I showed up in his house.
-One bad habit he had was keeping to time, but maybe I impressed him by coming at the exact time.
-When he saw me, he immediately took me inside his house.
+One bad habit he had was keeping to time, but maybe I impressed him by coming at the exact time, and when he saw me, he immediately took me inside his house.

 A formal interview never held anyway, despite my long stay, but I used our conversation to do him a story, which he liked.
 While we chatted, his phones kept ringing.
 In one call he will speak politics, in another he will speak business, in another he will talk about the tracking of a barge on the high sea.
+He received several other calls from people who had one problem or the other.
 I thought briefly about his life and confessed to him that I wouldn’t like to be like him.
+I told him he had far too much headache than I will want to deal with.
 He told me his blood pressure was as normal as that of a child, and even challenged me to a BP contest.

 In February this year, I saw three missed calls from him, and a message saying “David, please call me now”.
 I did, and he said he needed to meet journalists.
-I later formed a media team to work with.
+I later formed a media team to work with for his governorship project

 The day we held our first meeting, I was surprised when he told my colleagues that I once surprised him by rejecting his offers.
 He spoke about how he had been reading me, and how I was a diligent journalist.
 I felt so flattered.